cwestin/incubator-drill/_docs/tutorials/030-analyzing-the-yelp-academic-dataset.md

     | 1125458    |
     +------------+

-In addition to these queries, you can get many more deeper insights using Drill’s [SQL functionality]({{ site.baseurl }}/docs/sql-reference).
+In addition to these queries, you can get many more deep insights using Drill’s [SQL functionality]({{ site.baseurl }}/docs/sql-reference).
 If you are not comfortable with writing queries manually, you can use a BI/Analytics tools such as Tableau/MicroStrategy to query raw files/Hive/HBase data or Drill-created views directly using Drill [ODBC/JDBC